 It is their first brush with cyberterrorism: a zero-day vulnerability in the Indian government’s system that could bring the country to its knees.
-Racing against time and investigating a case unlike any other, in Zero Day, Mirza and Vikrant face the most dangerous mission of their lives.
+Racing against time and investigating a case unlike any other, Mirza and Vikrant face the most dangerous mission of their lives on Zero Day.

 My Thoughts on Zero Day

-Generally in most thrillers, we get to see the super-hero traits or super-villain traits in one of the characters.
-But here neither the main protagonists were praised too much nor the other parties.
+Generally, in most thrillers, we see the super-hero or super-villain traits in one of the characters.
+But neither the main protagonists nor the other parties were praised too much.
 All the characters were down-to-earth and were easily relatable.

 As the story was set in Mumbai, sometimes Vikrant’s (IG Cyber Crime) behavior reminded me of Manoj Bajpayee in the Family Man series on OTT.
-I am mentioning this point here just to mention how natural all the characters were developed in this book.
+I am mentioning this point here to mention how naturally all the characters were developed in this book.

 Mr. Zaidi’s writing style is crisp and to the point.
-Nowhere, the story was exaggerated nor unnecessary drama was built up to lift some characters.
-In fact, in some places, we couldn’t stop ourselves from chuckling while reading about the tricks and cunningness used to proceed further in this cybercrime investigation.
+Nowhere was the story exaggerated, nor was unnecessary drama built up to lift some characters.
+In some places, we couldn’t stop ourselves from chuckling while reading about the tricks and cunning used to proceed further in this cybercrime investigation.

-The moment people hear that it’s a cybercrime thriller, most of them lose interest as some of those books contain too many technicalities.
-But Mr. Zaidi has used the technical stuff that’s only relevant to the story and also explained that in comparison to the physical investigations.
-That had really added additional feathers to this book.
-So this book can be read by anyone and no technical expertise is required.
+When people hear that it’s a cybercrime thriller, they lose interest because some books contain too many technicalities.
+But Mr. Zaidi has used the technical stuff that’s only relevant to the story and explained that compared to the physical investigations.
+That added additional feathers to this book.
+So this book can be read by anyone without technical expertise.

 About the Author:

-S. Hussain Zaidi is a veteran of investigative, crime, and terror reporting.
+S. Hussain Zaidi is an investigative, crime, and terror reporting veteran.
 His previous books include Black Friday, Mafia Queens of Mumbai, Dongri to Dubai, Byculla to Bangkok, Mumbai Avengers, and Eleventh Hour, some of which have been adapted into Bollywood films.
 Hussain Zaidi lives with his family in Mumbai.
 You can follow him on social media here:

-This post is also a part of the Blogchatter Book Review Program and got a free physical copy of the book in exchange for an honest review from my end.
-My review is nowhere influenced by anyone or anywhere.
+This post is also a part of the Blogchatter Book Review Program, and I got a free physical copy of the book in exchange for an honest review from my end.
+My thinking is nowhere influenced by anyone or anywhere.
 You can read my other reviews here.